The Elara Handbook

 If you’re new to the Project, we are very glad to have you join us!
 To get started, please read How to get started in the project, which contains a complete, step-by-step guide on getting started with the Project.

 Once you’ve gotten started, reading the Elara Handbook is the recommended way to learn more about the science behind our work.
 That said, we understand that reading technical and scientific documentation can easily be quite confusing, so we have organized the Handbook to require minimal prerequisite knowledge and background to read.
-For this, the Handbook is split into three main sections: Chapters 1-4 (“The Basics”) are about the fundamentals of our work, Chapters 5-12 (“The Specifics”) are about intermediate-level topics, and the remainder of the book is about advanced topics.
+For this, the Handbook is split into three main sections: Chapters 1-4 (“The Basics”) are about the fundamentals of our work, Chapters 5-12 (“The Specifics”) are about intermediate-level topics, and the remainder of the book is about advanced topics (“The Expert’s Guide”).
 They can be read in order, or read separately.
 While everyone’s learning needs are different, we give some suggestions for which of the sections to read based on your interests/comfort level with the technical sciences:

 I just want to learn about Project Elara, but I’m not interested in the technical stuff.
 In that case, reading just the Project Elara overview chapter in “The Basics” should be enough!